The Historical Register for the Year 1736: Impact

-The Licensing Act of 1737 modified the laws against the unpredictability of playwrights.
+The Licensing Act 1737 modified the laws against the unpredictability of playwrights.
 The act attempted to eliminate the illegitimate theatres and also to expurgate insurgent works that were previously creeping their way into the Patent theatres.
 The law required all licensed theaters to submit the texts of their plays to the Lord Chamberlain for censorship prior to the performance, thus allowing him to filter out any subversive material contained in the texts and thus deny to the public the performance of any play that he felt was distasteful.

-Remarkably, the Licensing Act of 1737 withstood over a hundred years of effectiveness, as it was subsequently used as a model for the legislation of censorship by modern Western States.
+Remarkably, the Licensing Act 1737 withstood over a hundred years of effectiveness, as it was subsequently used as a model for the legislation of censorship by modern Western States.
 Not until 1968, was the act fully revoked.
 Herein lies the argument of the powerful effects of the Licensing Act and the damage it caused to drama and theatre in the years following its birth.

 As a result, theatrical writers began developing a comedy of sentiment, which was typically labeled "high comedy."
 This type of comedy contained less actual humor than it did mere entertainment by inspiring emotional responses from the audience.
 The plot directing this sort of comedy found it necessary to stage characters that were in or out of compassion with one another.
-However, true forms of comedy, marked by absurdly harsh realities, ugly truths, and downright sarcastic, yet honest humor was driven from the stage after the Licensing Act of 1737.
+However, true forms of comedy, marked by absurdly harsh realities, ugly truths, and downright sarcastic, yet honest humor was driven from the stage after the Licensing Act 1737.
 The plays became more sentimental and domestically oriented.
 Experimental forms were deprived because of the political interference with the theatre at that time.
 Prospective works of theatrical geniuses were left unfulfilled, and their brilliance left in the dust, overshadowed by dominating political figures.
 Ultimately, writers and poets that were forced from the stage due to censoring laws, found a new outlet in the form of the novel.
 Popular authors like Richardson, Fielding, and Defoe found success with this rising literary form, conveying messages which had previously only reached the ears of the London theatre audiences.
 Ironically, the Licensing Act ended up increasing the power of rebellious authors as it put a stop to anti-ministry arguments on the stage and sent their powerful messages through the form of the novel.